Best & Worst Subaru Crosstrek Years

 The Best Years: 2022, 2023

 Fuel efficiency?
-Pretty impressive at 20 mpg in the city and a cost-effective 39 mpg on the highway.
+Pretty remarkable at 20 mpg in the city and a cost-effective 39 mpg on the highway.
 No wonder J.D Power ranked the 2022 and 2023 Crosstrek models at #3 in the Compact SUV segment.

 The Neutral Years: 2020, 2021